msc-creative-computing/p-comp-week-1-labs-Yid1331/Week 02/Lab 04-sensors.md

 + Echo: Echo Pin.

-# Tilt Sensor 倾斜
+# Tilt Sensor
 ## Overview
-+ A sensor that can sense changes in the angle（角度） of the object
++ A sensor that can sense changes in the angle of the object
-+ **Switch** They are referred to as "mercury（水银） switches", "tilt switches" or "rolling ball（滚球） sensors"
++ **Switch** They are referred to as "mercury switches", "tilt switches" or "rolling ball sensors"
 + Output form of digital switching output (0 and 1)

 <img src=https://user-images.githubusercontent.com/81423727/137621281-eb141bd9-bc05-4885-a0a6-55a552ddcc03.png width=30% />

 ## Principle
-They are usually made by a cavity（空腔） of some sort（种类） (cylindrical（圆柱形） is popular, although not always) and a conductive（导电的） free mass inside, such as a blob of mercury or rolling ball.
+They are usually made by a cavity of some sort (cylindrical is popular, although not always) and a conductive free mass inside, such as a blob of mercury or rolling ball.
-One end of the cavity has two conductive elements (poles极点).
+One end of the cavity has two conductive elements (poles).
-When the sensor is oriented（面向） so that that end is downwards, the mass rolls onto the poles and shorts them, acting as a **switch** throw.
+When the sensor is oriented so that that end is downwards, the mass rolls onto the poles and shorts them, acting as a **switch** throw.

 ## Structure
 <img src=https://user-images.githubusercontent.com/81423727/137621852-f932c234-368e-48f8-8a55-97ff41cea341.png width=30% />